8 apps to support your mental health during the coronavirus pandemic

-Here are seven apps that provide mental health and mindfulness support on the go.
+Thanks to technology, there is help online and on your phone.
+Here are eight apps that provide mental health and mindfulness support on the go.

 2. Insight Timer

-This app offers nearly 10,000 free guided meditations to choose from.
+This app offers 70,000 free guided meditations to choose from.
 Users can modify the meditation to what they need at the moment, choosing from options ranging from ambient sounds to the sounds of bells.

 Insight Timer also has more than 3,000 discussion groups and local meet-ups run by users.